 My Results Taking Collagen for Hair, Skin, Nails, Digestion, & General Health:

-My own experience and why I am a huge advocate of collagen: I started taking collagen pre-surgery to help with post-surgical healing.
+My own experience and why I am a huge advocate of Great Lakes Collagen: I started taking collagen pre-surgery to help with post-surgical healing.
 In 2015 I started taking three tablespoons a day, three or four months before surgery.

 The first thing I noticed was my nails.
 All of my life I have struggled with keeping my nails from painfully breaking and tearing at the corner where the nail grows off the bed.
 I have tried silk wraps, acrylic nails, gel nails, nail treatments…nothing actually worked to heal the issue.
 And most of the time my nails looked like I had chewed them off when really they had just torn or broken off.
 Now my nails are so slick, strong, and healthy I cannot even keep polish on them as it just comes right off with nothing to bond too.
 I am completely okay with that!

 Next was post-surgical healing, when I saw my doctor a month post-op he was shocked to see all my incision sites nearly healed-over.
 He even told me to take it easy; as I was feeling so good, I was doing too much.
 I will admit I was taking arnica as well, so I feel that was a combination of benefits.

 My digestive system seemed to also benefit.
 I suffered with leaky gut issues (food allergies, food sensitivity, and IBS like symptoms) for most of my 30’s.
 Now things seem much easier and calmer.